germaniuss/liboauth/README.md

 code retrieval with URI schemes.

-- RELEVANT Simplification of the codebase for tighter integration of the libraries used.
+- RELEVANT Simplification of the codebase for tighter integration of the libraries used as well as general bugfixing.

-- IMPORTANT Add config saving and reading functionality.

 ### Contributing